arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Introduction

 Monitoring and adjusting tank levels, in-situ and remotely, are everyday tasks that are done in many industries, even in your house.
 Some industrial applications include transport and storage tanks (for example, think of a tank in a water treatment plant).
-In household applications, tank level monitoring is essential for applications like water dispensers, water evaporators, streamers, monitoring systems of boilers, heating systems, washing machines, steam irons, automated coffee machines, etc. With its industrial IoT capabilities, the Opta micro PLC can be used for this application.
+In household applications, tank level monitoring is essential for applications like water dispensers, water evaporators, streamers, monitoring systems of boilers, heating systems, washing machines, steam irons, automated coffee machines, etc. With its industrial IoT capabilities, the Opta™ micro PLC can be used for this application.

 ## Goals

-This application note aims to show a system based on the Opta, capable of monitoring and adjusting two tank levels; we will refer to those tanks as Big Tank (BT) and Small Tank (ST).
+This application note aims to show a system based on the Opta™, capable of monitoring and adjusting two tank levels; we will refer to those tanks as Big Tank (BT) and Small Tank (ST).
 The goals to be met by the application are the following:

 - BT and ST levels must stay within a minimum and a maximum user-defined level; maximum and minimum levels will be measured using float switches.
 A vertical-type float switch will be used for measuring the maximum level, while a horizontal-type float switch will be used for measuring the minimum level in the tanks.
 - If the ST level goes below its minimum level, a relay opens a gate valve from the BT, letting the BT liquid fill the ST. When the level in the ST goes over its maximum, the relay closes the gate valve.